mahmoudmiz/Podcast/README.md

 # podcast
-* Responsive design for a homepage of podcast website which done using only html and css.
+* Responsive design for a homepage of podcast using HTML + CSS.